Kyrgyzstan Country Commercial Guide

 Prospects for U.S. exporters include broadband internet access technologies, consumer electronics, educational software, fintech and banking computer services and hardware, analytical software, ICT equipment, cyber security solutions, and legal and financial services.
 Cloud storage services are also in demand.

-The growing eCommerce sector holds opportunities for U.S. products and services.
-The eCommerce Association of Kyrgyzstan expects the market to grow by 14 percent to $185 million by 2023.
-The main goods sold via eCommerce are clothing, electronics, food (restaurants and supermarkets), furniture, appliances, and toys.
-Both digital and physical infrastructure are still being developed for Kyrgyz eCommerce, with needs for consulting, construction, software development, digital payment methods, and data protection and privacy rights development providing opportunities for U.S. companies.
-Digitizing customs and export procedures to make Kyrgyz exports more competitive is another need identified by the ECommerce Association.
-For more information, please see the eCommerce section of this guide.
+The growing e-commerce sector holds opportunities for U.S. products and services.
+The sales volume of the e-commerce market of the Kyrgyz Republic reached $200-300 million in 2023.
+The main goods sold via e-commerce are clothing, electronics, food (restaurants and supermarkets), furniture, appliances, and toys.
+Both digital and physical infrastructure are still being developed for Kyrgyz e-commerce, with needs for consulting, construction, software development, digital payment methods, and data protection and privacy rights development providing opportunities for U.S. companies.
+Digitizing customs and export procedures to make Kyrgyz exports more competitive is another need identified by the e-commerce association.
+For more information, please see the e-commerce section of this guide.